Lightning-Universe/lightning-flash/docs/source/quickstart.rst

 Text Classification
 -------------------

-Say you wanted to classify a sentence as "happy" or "angry".
-Simply collect a ``train.csv`` and ``val.csv``, structured like so:
+Say you wanted to classify movie reviews as **positive** or **negative**.
+From a ``train.csv`` and ``valid.csv``, structured like so:

 .. code-block::

-    sentence,label
-    I love puppies!,1
-    I am very angry,0
-    This sandwich was delicious,1
-    "I want a refund on my sandwich, it was awful!",0 ...
+    review,sentiment
+    "Japanese indie film with humor ... ",positive "Isaac Florentine has made some ...",negative
+    "After seeing the low-budget ...",negative
+    "I've seen the original English version ...",positive "Hunters chase what they think is a man through ...",negative ...

 Once again, all we need is three lines of code to train our model!